-We’re happy to report that ALL restaurants on Disney Property, not just Biergarten, are happy to accommodate any and all dining requests.
+I’m happy to report that ALL restaurants on Disney Property, not just Biergarten, are happy to accommodate any and all dining requests.
 Whether those are related to dietary restrictions, allergies, or personal preferences.

 More specifically,vegans can enjoy the AMAZING pretzel rolls, tomato salad, beet salad, fishless fillets, sauerkraut, roasted potatoes, green beans, beefless tips… and for dessert – berry compote!

-Clearly, anyone and everyone will have a long list of dining options available to them when going to Biergarten Epcot, but either way, be sure to request to speak with the chef before ordering.
+Clearly, anyone and everyone will have a long list of dining options available to them when going to Biergarten at Epcot, but either way, be sure to request to speak with the chef before ordering.

 That way you can be sure your food was prepared carefully and properly.

-However, due to the pandemic, they are offering limited seating indoors.
-We recommend showing up to your reservation early to see if you can snag your table early.
+I recommend showing up to your reservation early to see if you can snag your table early.

 Or, if you like to prepare ahead of time, go ahead and give (407) 939-3463 a call – they’ll be happy to answer any Disney dining related questions!

-Final Score for Biegarten Restaurant at Epcot
+Final Score for Biergarten Restaurant at Epcot:

 - Ambiance: 10